 Atlanta Product Liability Attorneys

-Defective Product Claim
+File a Defective Product Claim

 Manufacturers have a legal responsibility to design, produce, and sell products that are safe for consumers to use as instructed and are free of defects.
 Product liability law helps ensure that products sold to consumers from manufacturers, vendors, or wholesalers are safe and that these entities are held liable should any injuries or deaths result from the use of their products.
 Consumers are given certain legal rights when purchasing any sort of product, and laws relating to product liability provide you protection should the product cause you or a loved one harm.